 Dashboards are the mother of all screens.
 In data-heavy industries, it’s easy for software to feel overwhelming.
 Dashboards play the crucial role of congregating key information in a streamlined place.
 Whether it’s for analytical, operational or strategic purposes, being able to interpret the right information at a glance is pivotal for teams and departments of all sizes.
 When designing a data dashboard for your own enterprise product, your team needs to be very intentional about what data points get showcased.
 Make no mistake, data dashboard UX is tricky, but hopefully we can help.
 In this article we’ll share the dashboard design UX best practices we’ve learned over the years.

 In data-heavy platforms, a common pain point is navigating multiple data sources and disjointed systems.
 Dashboards can unite those systems together and provide a global overview.
-They are typically the homepage.
 Dashboards offer an at-a-glance snapshot and prevent users from having to check 10,000 screens just to “know what’s up”.
+In summary:

 Follow these prompts along with your team as you embark on tackling your dashboard UX design.
 These prompts should help you think about how you want to apply dashboard best practices to your specific scenario.